MacoskoLab/Macosko-Pipelines/tools/disco/FAQ.md

 ---

-Can I completely reset podman state?
+Q: Can I completely reset podman state?

-Yes.
+A: Yes.
 Run these commands on each node that has podman state:

 ```
 rm -rf /tmp/containers-user-$UID